maxGraph/maxgraph-integration-examples/projects/rollup-ts/README.md

 ### Setup

-From the project root, run `npm install`.
+From the repository root, run `npm install`.
+For more details, see the [root README](../../README.md#setup).

-If you want to use the maxGraph development version (built locally), see the README about maxGraph integration.
+If you want to use the maxGraph development version (built locally), see the [root README](../../README.md#maxgraph-dev-version) about maxGraph integration.

 ### Running the project